Technocratic government (Italy)

-Ministers of the Monti Cabinet, the government of experts, formed in November 2011, following the collapse of the Berlusconi IV Cabinet, which was tasked to deal with the effects the Great Recession.
+Ministers of the government of experts led by Mario Monti, formed in November 2011, following the collapse of the fourth Berlusconi government, which was tasked to deal with the effects the Great Recession.

-In Italy, a technocratic government, technical government (governo tecnico) or government of technicians (governo dei tecnici), is the term used to refer to a cabinet made up of experts not officially affiliated to any political party or political coalition.
-Technocracy in Italy, as elsewhere, has often proved to be controversial.
+In Italy, technocratic government (governo tecnocratico), also called technical government (governo tecnico), government of technicians (governo dei tecnici), or government of experts (governo degli esperti), is the term used to refer to a cabinet (Council of Ministers) made up of experts not officially affiliated to any political party or political coalition.
+There have been two to four (depending on the definition) such governments in the history of Italy: the Ciampi government, the Dini government, the Monti government, and the Draghi government, with the Ciampi and Draghi governments also including political ministers.
 These governments tend to be formed during emergencies, usually an economic crisis, and are seen by some as undemocratic.
-There have been three such governments in the history of Italy: the Dini Cabinet, the Monti Cabinet and the Draghi Cabinet.
+As a result and as elsewhere, technocracy in Italy has often proved to be controversial.